This article was translated by AI using Gemini 2.5 Pro from the original Chinese version. Minor inaccuracies may remain.

 PyList_SetItem(x, 2, PyLong_FromLong(3));

-becomes clear—it checks whether the values of two pointers are the same.
-The reason for the default shallow copy is that the default assignment is merely a pointer assignment, not involving the elements it points to.
+In this way, the role of is becomes easy to understand: it’s used to determine if the values of two pointers are the same.
+The reason for so-called default shallow copying is simply that default assignment is just pointer assignment, not involving the elements it points to.

 PyObject* PyObject_CallObject(PyObject *callable_object, PyObject *args);